The Uninvited (Thunderbirds): Broadcast and reception

-Critical response
+Reception

 Series co-creator Sylvia Anderson described "The Uninvited" as "good fun but a little too adventurous for our puppet cast", though she praised the episode's special effects.

 Tom Fox of Starburst magazine gives "The Uninvited" a rating of five out of five, calling it a "quality episode".
 He praises the setting as well as the Zombites, whom he describes as "hilarious" and "hardly your average bunch of pyramid-dwelling undead".

 Writing for Panini UK, Chris Bentley also comments positively on the episode, stating that it "entertainingly re-shapes the series' format, illustrating the potentially wide variety of stories that can be told within the International Rescue framework."
 He also commends the episode's use of action.

 Marcus Hearn, author of Thunderbirds: The Vault, has mixed views on the episode.
 He describes the final battle with the Zombites as being "staged in the explosive style of the 1960s James Bond films" but questions Lindsey's fit of homicidal rage against Scott, believing it to be "out of character".
 Hearn also criticises the Zombites as villains, noting that their hostility and motives for living underground are never explained.
 He suggests that the plot concerning the quest for a lost pyramid would not have looked out of place in an episode of Stingray.

+Anderson commentator Fred McNamara praises the attack on Thunderbird 1 noting that it shows that "I.R themselves aren't infallible allow a grounded sense of drama and empathy for the jeopardy International Rescue throws itself into".
+He also praises the conflicting characters of Lindsey and Wilson.
+He notes that Fennell seemed to regret the lack of depth to the Zombites which lead to new dialogue and scenes for them to feature in the comic adaptation, as well having the Zombites evacuate to the pyramid's underground bunkers, safe from the explosion.